 Shortly after the Korean war started, the infamous American impersonator Ferdinand Waldo Demara Jr joined the RCN posing as Dr. Joseph Cyr under false credentials and was quickly inducted and posted to CAYUGA.
 His only medical training was self taught, yet while at sea in 1951, his treatment of three wounded ROK guerrillas won the respect of the Captain and the crew.
 When a Canadian periodical wished to report on his heroics for domestic consumption, he declined but after thinking about it for several weeks, his ego got the better part of him so he agreed to an interview.
 When the real doctor Cyr seen his impostor in the news, he quickly notified the authorities.
 A radio message was sent and CAYUGA'S captain immediately relieved him of his duties and the Sick Berth Petty Officer took over until a new medical officer arrived.
 In order to avoid further embarrassment, the RCN agreed to drop any charges provided that Demara left Canada immediately and not return.
 Because the story aroused so much interest, Hollywood made a movie about Demara titled 'The Great Impostor' in 1960.
-Since CAYUGA was in refit at the time, the external shots were of ATHABASKAN and the exterior and interior shots were filmed aboard MICMAC.
+Since CAYUGA was at sea on checker stations and not available, the external shots were of ATHABASKAN and the interior shots were filmed aboard MICMAC.
 On one weekend when CAYUGA was back in Halifax, there were actually two ships with the same 218 pennant in the dockyard.

 On 5th March 1953, a misinterpreted order when docking meant that CAYUGA'S engines went half ahead instead of half astern and drove her bows twenty five feet into the jetty.
 She was slightly damaged but a few days later the engines failed altogether when berthing and a collision was barely avoided.
 It is recorded that "henceforth the ship's return from sea invariably drew an interested audience".
 The above incidents sent her to drydock in order to repair the low pressure turbines.